Primary Navigation Mobile

 Put simply, part-worn tyres have been used on a car before.
 That car was probably written off and scrapped.
 Since there’s value in decent part-worn tyres, it’s better to sell them on for use on another car than chuck them in landfill.

-It’s worth noting at this point that a tyre is considered fully worn and in need of replacement when the tread has been reduced to the legal minimum depth of 1.6mm.
-That’s the minimum the tyre needs to be able to provide the grip and traction for you to drive safely.
+It’s worth noting at this point that a tyre is considered fully worn and in need of replacement when the tread has been reduced below the legal minimum depth of 1.6mm.
+That’s the minimum the tyre needs to be able to provide the grip and traction for you to drive.

 6